 Lac-Brome Museum comprises several historical buildings: the Old Fire Hall; the Children’s Museum; the War Museum (Martin Annex), which houses a World War I biplane in perfect condition and the largest collection of artifacts outside the Canadian War Museum; the former County Court House, built in 1858; the old Knowlton Academy; and the log cabin that belonged to Paul Holland Knowlton, the village’s founder.
 A short drive from Knowlton, on the western shore of Brome Lake, you can also visit the Tibbits Hill Pioneer Schoolhouse.

-During the pandemic, the Children’s Museum is available online only, in order to respect the sanitary recommendations.
+During the pandemic, the Children’s Museum is closed, in order to respect the sanitary recommendations.

 The Centennial Building, built in 1967, houses the ticket office, a gift shop, a small exhibition room and the offices of the Brome County Historical Society.